Last Updated on October 14, 2021 by Rat Race Running

-It became almost a routine to plan a longer vacation time as soon as the corporate calendar is released — be it domestic and even international.
+It became almost a routine to plan a longer vacation time as soon as the corporate calendar was released, domestic and even international.

 During my stay in Manila, I always looked forward to the Christmas holiday break, which can be extended to two weeks if the holidays fall on a weekday.
 I only have to spend three paid time offs while working from home.

-However, we also have to file leaves weeks or even months in advance to ensure that it is approved before we can buy our tickets.
+However, we also have to file leaves weeks or even months in advance to ensure that it is approved before buying our tickets.

 Always thinking about spending more time with your family in the province.

 When you finally go home to the province during the holidays, your time with your family is minimal.
 You want to do so many things with them, but you only have three days to spend.